 Prerequisites: Completion of RDG 001 and/or Medieval church, feudalism, chivalry, and RDG 002.
-Wetchcraft in shaping this seminal period is
+Medieval church, feudalism, chivalry, and witchcraft in shaping this seminal period is

 Description: In all eras disease has been a shaper of human affairs.
 It has affected the life of empires and the outcome of wars, helped alter the economy and the structure of society, and evoked outbursts of mass unrest.
 It continues to challenge the development of civilization.
 The course examines the impact of disease on Western history; the efforts of Western society to deal with disease through magic, religion, and science; and the role of disease as the theme of art, literature and popular culture.